ashishsumanth1/Data-Analysis-/README.md

 **Cluster Analysis**: K-means clustering was employed, segmenting the data into clusters based on inherent similarities.
 This provided insights into how qualifications and job types naturally group together, revealing any mismatches.

 ### Methodology for Calculating Employment Rate
 This is a key measure that gives us an idea of how many people in a particular area are working compared to those who are not.
-This data was obtained to use for our machine learning model preparation.
 The employment rate is the ratio of the number of employed individuals to the total workforce (i.e., the sum of employed and not employed individuals).
 The formula we employed to determine this is:

-\[ \text{Employment Rate} = \frac{\text{Number of Employed}}{\text{Number of Employed} + \text{Number of Not Employed}} \]
+Employmentate=(Number of Employed)/(Number of Employed+Number of Not Employed)

-This method is widely used, including by respected organizations like the Office for National Statistics in 2019.
+This method was widely used, including by respected organizations like the Office for National Statistics in 2019.
 This approach helps provide a clear picture of the employment situation in any given area.

 ### Employment-Based Ward Categorization
 The methodology adopted in this study for classifying each ward into distinct categories — 'High', 'Medium', and 'Low' — is based on the employment rate of each ward.
 This categorization is given to the machine learning algorithm as the target feature.